 Step 3: Execute the Query

-Run the appropriate command or use the online interface to query the DNS records.
+Run your command or use the online interface to pull up those DNS records.

 Step 4: Analyze the Results